 Hummus and veggie sticks

-A filling snack packed with fibre from the veggies, and protein and healthy fats from the hummus dips.
-Switch it up with different veggies, like carrot, cucumber, celery, capsicum and snow peas!
+A filling snack packed with fibre from the veggies, and added protein and healthy fats from the hummus to keep you going.
+Switch it up with different veggies like carrot, cucumber, celery, capsicum and snow peas!

-Not all prepackaged foods are unhealthy!
-These roasted chickpeas and fav-va beans by The Happy Snack Company are a crunchy treat that are packed with protein and fibre, are low in sugar and are gluten, dairy and nut free.
+Not all pre-packaged foods are unhealthy!
+These roasted chickpeas and fav-va beans by The Happy Snack Company are a crunchy treat that are low in sugar, packed with protein, and are gluten, dairy and nut free.
 They also come in a variety of flavours, so there's an option for everyone!

 For the meal prep fanatic

-Granola is a great, crunchy snack for the sweet tooth and can contain a good amount of fibre, healthy fats and some protein, but the store-bought varieties can be loaded with extra fats and sugars.
+Granola is a great crunchy snack for the sweet tooth, but the store-bought varieties can be loaded with extra fats and sugars.
 By making your own at home, you can pack it full of whole, natural foods that will keep you full for hours.
-You can even change up the ingredients to to suit your dietary needs, or change up the flavours regularly to keep it fresh!
+You can even personalise the ingredients to suit your dietary needs, or change up the flavours regularly to keep it fresh!

 Zucchini slice is packed with fibre and is a great way to sneak some veggies into your day.
-Take it as a snack, or pair it with a salad for a well-rounded meal.
-It's also freezer-friendly, so can be made ahead and ready when you're in a time-pinch!
+Pack it in your lunch box as a snack or pair it with a salad for a well-rounded meal.
+It's also freezer-friendly, so can be made ahead and ready for when you're in a time-pinch!

 Feeling like you need a quick hit of something sweet?
-Energy bites are a great alternative to sugary chocolate bars that are filled with whole ingredients and can be naturally sweetened with fruits!
+Energy bites are a great alternative to sugary chocolate bars because they're filled with whole ingredients and can be naturally sweetened with fruits!
 For chocolate lovers, try these chocolate-date truffles, or for a lighter treat try these lemon and coconut bliss balls.

 For a little extra protein to keep you going, try a protein ball or bar!
-Store-bought protein balls can be pricey and contain extra ingredients.
-Make your own at home for a cheaper option that you can customise to your taste.
+Store-bought protein balls can be pricey and contain extra ingredients, so try making your own at home for a cheaper option that you can customise to your taste.

-Love something sweet and hearty on your tea break but know they can be filled with processed sugars and saturated fats that make you feel sluggish later?
+Love something sweet and hearty on your tea break but know they can leave you feeling sluggish?
 Why not make your own version without all the saturated fats and processed sugars!
-This date and walnut loaf is sweetened is packed with fibre, or try this banana bread for a great healthy twist on the classic.
+This date and walnut loaf is a great option that's packed with fibre, or try this banana bread for a healthy twist on the classic.

 Nope, we're not pulling your leg!
 There are plenty of cookie recipes out there to curb your cravings without all the extra saturated fats.
-These chocolate chip cookies are low in sugar and provide a healthier alternative to your favourite sweet treat
+These chocolate chip cookies are low in sugar and provide a healthier alternative to your favourite sweet treat.